EmmaWang0126/cse15l-lab1-reports/lab1.md

 ![Image](screenshot3.png)
 Notes: Yours may have some differences compare to mine screenshot due to the various of version of Macs and differnt username you entered.
 If you finish all three parts above, you can log out the remote server by typing "exit" in your terminal and hit enter, or use Ctrl-D.

+What I have leaned so far are connecting my account through the VScode and run some commands in the terminal.
+Also, I learned how to use github to insert image and some other markdowns.